CHAPTER 8 (REMIX / THE ART OF GETTING OVER)

 He continued walking until he arrives at what looked like a subway platform.
 He shined the light on the abandoned station.
-He took time and admired the older rails, benches and designs from generations ago.
-He then admired the graffiti writing, to many too count.
+He took time and admired the older rails, benches, and designs from generations ago.
+He then admired the graffiti writing and the number of writers who blessed the station with their presence.
 There was a short history of the city’s graffiti history in this station.
-He was overwhelmed by the art work until he shined his flashlight on a sign that read WORTH STREET STATION.
+He was overwhelmed by the artwork until he shined his flashlight on a sign that read WORTH STREET STATION.

 He hopped up on the platform with excitement.
 He came to a large piece that I had written years ago.
 A small throw-up, in a bold red, yellow and white, surrounded by characters that he could not read, which announced my name.

 “Majid,” said Masternever.

 He searched the platform and there was nothing.
 He decided to check out the other side of the platform.